berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Kube-eleven
 Kube-eleven uses kubeOne to set up kubernetes clusters.
-If the cluster was build, it assures the cluster is healthy and running as it should.
+If the cluster has already been built, it assures the cluster is healthy and running smoothly.

 ### API
 ```go